tbember/csv_import_example/README.md

 ```

 ## Usage example
-Copy example.csv to /tmp and then run:
+Copy `example.csv` to /tmp and then run:
 ```
 drush csv-import-example temporary://example.csv
 ```

+Additionally, you can use `size` option to set the batch size, e.g. `--size=5`.